|

 collection and sale of these produce.
 Currently, trade in nationalized

-NWFP is organized and controlled by the Chhattisgarh State Minor Forest
+MFP is organized and controlled by the Chhattisgarh State Minor Forest

 Produce Co-operative Federation.
 The unorganized trade of

-non-nationalized NWFP/Medicinal plants has led to low
+MFP/Medicinal plants has led to low

 collection prices to the collectors and unsustainable harvesting of MFP